memeplex/docview/README.md

-# Insight
+# DocView

-This is the README for your extension "insight".
+This is the README for your extension "docview".
 After writing up a brief description, we recommend including the following sections.

 ## Features